kubernetes-sigs/cluster-api-provider-nested/docs/proposals/20201026-creating-control-plane-components.md

     // Ready is set if all resources have been created Ready bool `json:"ready,omitempty"`

-    // EtcdDomain defines how to address the etcd instance Addresses []NestedEtcdAddress `json:"addresses,omitempty"`
+    // Addresses defines how to address the etcd instance Addresses []NestedEtcdAddress `json:"addresses,omitempty"`

     // CommonStatus allows addons status monitoring
-    addonv1alpha1.
-CommonStatus `json:",inline"`
+    addonv1alpha1.CommonStatus `json:",inline"`
 }

 // EtcdAddress defines the observed addresses for etcd